foderking/Hermes/README.md

 * fills empty tags

 ..
-Still in development ..
+Still working on it